myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-24T15:29:30.863Z
 >
 > Yes, I know!
 But they are relatively very close geographically, and when it comes to Mexico, they are also close to US, although there is a wall.
 There are many Mexican immigrants in US, but it's interesting that the invitation code was not passed to their relatives 🤔

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-05-24T15:20:35.422Z
->
-> Yes agreed!
-Also it's interesting that Brazil formed a super cluster early on, but the invitation code did not propagate to Mexico and other countries in the immediate neighborhood, which is a large Spanish-speaking country.
-Perhaps they were afraid of the Mexican mafia.

----
 <!-- MY-BSKY_TIMELINE:END -->